IgorAherne/chunked_rw/README.md

 # chunked_rw

-"Chunked" Reader and Writer, for efficient processing of chunk of bytes, while another chunk is still being loaded from Hard Drive
+"Chunked" Reader and Writer, for efficient processing of already loaded bytes, while more is still being loaded from Hard Drive
 (or while it's being written, in the case of Writer).
+Groups of bytes are reffered to as "Chunk"
 </br>
 </br>
 </br>